 Severe weather emergency provision (SWEP)

-In periods of severe weather when the temperature is predicted to be below zero degrees for three consecutive nights, the Oxford hostels provide emergency beds for people who may not otherwise be eligible to access their hostels
+In periods of severe weather, when the temperature is predicted to be below zero degrees for three consecutive nights, the Oxford hostels provide emergency beds for people who may not otherwise be eligible to access their hostels, without need for verification.

-Our duty service can be contacted in severe weather for a referral for SWEP or when the weather is so severe that Oxford cannot be accessed.
+The duty service can be contacted in severe weather for a referral for SWEP.
 The out of hours duty service can be contacted via the council, the police or social care out of hours services.